glFusion/evlist/README.md

 * When the JSON calendar is used:
   * the Mootools tooltip is not working except on the first calendar viewed.
 The normal browser hover style is used to show event information when hovering over an event title.
   * the date selector always defaults to the date first viewed.
+* If ticket printing is used, and the event repeat occurrences are changed after tickets have been created, the tickets will be orphaned and can't be printed.